phetsims/phet-info/checklists/code_review_checklist.md

 - [ ] Check that `dot.Util.roundSymmetric` is used instead of `Math.round`. `Math.round` does not treat positive and negative numbers symmetrically, see https://github.com/phetsims/dot/issues/35#issuecomment-113587879.
 - [ ] `dot.Util.toFixed` or `dot.Util.toFixedNumber` should be used instead of `toFixed`.
 JavaScript's `toFixed` is notoriously buggy.
 Behavior differs depending on browser, because the spec doesn't specify whether to round or floor.
 - [ ] Check that random numbers are generated using `phet.joist.random`, and are doing so after modules are declared (non-statically).
-For instance, the following methods (and perhaps others) should not be used:
+For example, the following methods (and perhaps others) should not be used:
 * `Math.random`
 * `_.shuffle`
 * `_.sample`